Looking for 3 days Bagan itinerary? You are in the right place! This article has all the information you need to plan your Bagan trip.

 Thanks- Kyay Zuu Tin Par Tal

-Getting around– I recommend discovering Bagan by hiring a bicycle, e-bike or a scooter from your hotel, hostel or shops around town.
+I recommend discovering Bagan by hiring a bicycle, e-bike or a scooter from your hotel, hostel or shops around town.
 8000 kyats for 2 days is a bargain!
 If you fancy, private car hiring is also available.

-One of the major reason people come to visit Bagan is for sunrise and sunset among the 2000+ temples.
+One of the major reasons people come to visit Bagan is for sunrise and sunset among the 2000+ temples.
 It is a special sight but Bagan is flat all around.
 So, the idea is to find somewhere high which means to climb the top of the temples.
 The problem is temples are getting shut these days and it is trickier to find the ones that are officially allowed to climb.
 But I found a couple of temples you can go for that perfect sunrise and sunsets.
 Read it here.

-In the midst of all the Bagan exploring, it is always worth the time to spend a few hours discovering the residential neighbourhoods, as this gives you a unique window into what it’s like to actually live there.
+In the midst of all the Bagan exploring, it is always worth the time to spend a few hours discovering the residential neighborhoods, as this gives you a unique window into what it’s like to actually live there.
 Mornings stroll are best for that because there is a fresh new day vibe, and when you get to see the local life as they start their day.
 Whether it be checking out what they eat for their breakfast, many photography opportunities or just watching a farmer with his cows on the backdrop of beautiful Bagan temples.